David Anderson, Baron Anderson of Ipswich: House of Lords

 In the 2022-23 parliamentary session, Anderson tabled or was closely involved in amendments to Bills which became the National Security Act 2023 (rationalising the primary tier of the Foreign Influence Registration Scheme; removal of intelligence agency immunity, and limitation of a defence for armed services under the Serious Crime Act 2007); the Public Order Act 2023 (limiting and safeguarding the power to impose serious disruption prevention orders); and the Retained EU Law (Revocation and Reform) Act 2023 (seeking to reduce the scope of a broad delegated power to revoke and replace laws by statutory instrument).
 He opposed a government amendment to the Levelling-up and Regeneration Bill, which would have conferred a broad delegated power to regulate the discharge of nutrients into protected waterways.
-He was appointed in 2023 to the Constitution Committee of the House of Lords, where he participated in the preparation of reports on numerous Bills as well as on the appointment and removal of senior civil servants, voter identification and the governance of the Union.
+He served from 2023 until 2026 on the Constitution Committee of the House of Lords, where he participated in the preparation of reports on numerous Bills as well as on the appointment and removal of senior civil servants, voter identification. the governance of the Union and the Rule of Law.
 He served on the advisory board of the Institute for Government / Bennett Institute Review of the UK Constitution.

-In the 2023-2024 parliamentary session, Anderson welcomed (with a few reservations) the Investigatory Powers (Amendment) Act 2024, which was based on proposals endorsed in his own report of 2023.
+In the 2023-2024 parliamentary session, Anderson welcomed with minor reservations the Investigatory Powers (Amendment) Act 2024, which was based on proposals endorsed in his own report of 2023.
 He was a leading critic of the Safety of Rwanda (Asylum and Immigration) Act 2024:though not opposed in principle to the offshoring of asylum decisions, Anderson tabled and supported amendments that would have acknowledged the binding effect of interim measures ordered by the European Court of Human Rights, and made determinations of the safety of Rwanda reviewable in UK courts.
 In the same session he signed an amendment to prohibit foreign governments owning UK newspapers, which bore fruit in the Digital Markets, Competition and Consumers Act 2024, and sought to limit proposals in the Data Protection and Digital Information Bill, which fell when the 2024 General Election was called, for the indiscriminate gathering of banking data to counter social security fraud.